scottbez1/smartknob/README.md

 Not recommended for general use yet (mechanical and electrical revisions are planned).

-Requires advanced soldering experience to build - reflow and small-pitch SMT soldering are required.
+Requires advanced soldering experience to build - reflow and/or small-pitch surface-mount soldering are required, and assembly is quite time-consuming and delicate.

 Features:
  - Powered by ESP32-PICO-V3-02 (Lilygo TMicro32 Plus module)